 Licensees, on the other hand, may enter a person’s land without permission, usually for their own benefit.
 An example of a licensee would be an independent contractor who enters a premises to check meters, do maintenance work, etc. Property owners are only required to post warnings to put licensees on notice of known hazards.

 Lastly, trespassers are those who enter someone’s property without permission or reason and are not owed any level of care from landowners, according to Florida Statutes §768.075(3).
 However, the state’s attractive nuisance doctrine makes exceptions for when a child is caught trespassing on another person’s property.
 The law specifies that property owners must make deliberate attempts to protect children from any dangerous conditions on their premises if they house landscape features that might attract child trespassers, such as pools or construction equipment.
+A Melbourne premises liability attorney could help you better understand your visitor status and the duty of care you were owed.

-Injured parties who wish to file a premises liability complaint in Melbourne must first establish their own relationship to the property on which they were injured.
+Injured parties who wish to file a premises liability complaint in Florida must first establish their own relationship to the property on which they were injured.
 If the property owner owed the individual a duty of care, then that party may proceed with a premises liability claim.

 After establishing the landowner’s duty of care, it is necessary to prove that they knew or should have known about the dangerous conditions on their property that caused the claimant’s injuries and damages.
 This will involve connecting the plaintiff’s losses to the defendant’s negligence.